 Consider leaving pets at home.
 Their presence can be stressful to wildlife.
 If you bring your pet, note they are only allowed at some Trail locations.
 Site specific policies about pets are provided in each Trail site description.
 Where pets are allowed they must be leashed at all times and proof of current rabies vaccination is required.
 Clean up after your pets and make sure they don't foul water sources.
 Dog feces should be treated like human waste and placed in composting outhouses or flush toilets or packed out.

 The waters, docks, launch ramps and Trail locations are shared resources.
 Respect other visitors and their experience.
 Preserve the aesthetics of a place by minimizing your visual impact.
 Pull boats out of sight onto durable surfaces and pitch tents inconspicuously in established campsites.
 Make sure clothing and gear is not strewn all over.
 Move and talk quietly.
 Let nature's sites and sounds be seen and heard!

 Before moving on, restore your camp or picnic site to its original state.
 If paths have been inadvertently created through fragile vegetation, consider blocking or hiding their entrance with nearby downed logs or brush.

+Invasive species frequently move from one waterbody to another attached to boats.
 To avoid transporting aquatic invasive species, clean, drain and dry your boat and equipment.
-Clean any visible mud, plants, fish, or other animals before transporting equipment.
-Drain water from the hatches, cockpits, boards and gear on land before leaving the immediate area.
-Dry your boat and gear with a sponge or old towel before driving away from the landing point.
+Clean any visible mud, plants, fish, or other animals and dispose of them on dry land before moving equipment.
+Drain water from the hatches, cockpit, boards and gear on land before transporting your boat.
+Dry your boat and gear with a sponge or old towel before driving away from landing point.